One-paragraph summary

 What we do accept

 - Reader memberships.
-Currently ₹399/month or ₹3,990/year. ~73% of revenue.
+Currently ₹399/month or ₹3,990/year.
+Our largest revenue line and entirely non-commercial.

 - Speaking fees from non-industry conferences (academic, public health).
 Disclosed individually below.